lab-cosmo/chemiscope/docs/src/getting-started/json-format.rst

      - Yes
    * - ``baseRadius``
      - number
-     - Shaft radius.
+     - Shaft radius (default: 0.1).
-     - Yes
+     - No
    * - ``headRadius``
      - number
-     - Arrowhead radius.
+     - Arrowhead radius (default: 0.15).
-     - Yes
+     - No
    * - ``headLength``
      - number
-     - Arrowhead length; may extend beyond base if the vector is short.
+     - Arrowhead length; may extend beyond base if the vector is short (default: 0.2).
-     - Yes
+     - No

 **Custom**